--> About AutoPi | Our History

 Open source as a technical baseline

 AutoPi Core is built on Raspberry Pi OS and follows an open-source development model.
 This choice is rooted in practical engineering considerations rather than ideology.
-Access to the full software stack makes it possible to inspect behavior at every layer, from system services and drivers to application-level logic.
+Access to the full software stack makes it possible to inspect behavior at every layer - from system services and drivers to application-level logic.

 In vehicle and machinery projects, this level of visibility matters.
 Real-world deployments often expose issues that are difficult to reproduce in a lab environment, such as timing differences on CAN buses, power interruptions, or interactions with OEM-specific ECUs.
-Open access to the system allows these issues to be analyzed and addressed without relying on black-box components.
+Open access allows these issues to be analyzed and addressed without relying on black-box components.

 Open source software and development

-Delivering IoT Telematics globally
+Delivering IoT telematics globally

 We seek to convey more innovation, efficiency, and abundance of opportunities in the world by pushing the telematics industry into our current century.